R3Conclave/conclave-core-sdk/docs/docs/system-requirements.md

 ### Host and Client
 The host and client are normal Java libraries targeting Java 8, so all code outside the enclave module can be written and built with any Java version that is 8 or higher.

-## Gradle
-The tool used to build Conclave is Gradle.
-The recommended version is 6.6.1.